Charles N'Tchoréré: Early life

 Charles N'Tchoréré was born on 16 November 1896 in Libreville, French Gabon.
 The second of four children in a Mpongwe family, his father worked as an agent for a German commercial firm in German Kamerun.
 His parents arranged for him to be educated at the Catholic École Montfort.
 He performed well as a student and while he was there befriended several persons who would later become politicians, including Léon M'ba, Louis Bigmann, and Laurent Antchouey.
 He completed his studies in 1912.
-Upon the death of his mother, N'Tchoréré went to Doula to work with his father and older brother.
+Upon the death of his mother, N'Tchoréré went to Douala to work with his father and older brother.
 While there he refined his English, which was used as a lingua franc in the colony.
 In April 1914 he, at the urging of his father, returned to Libreville.

 Military career

-World War I broke out in 1914, leading to clashed between French and German forces at the Gabon–Kamerun border.
+World War I broke out in 1914, leading to clashes between French and German forces at the Gabon–Kamerun border.
 On 19 January 1916 N'Tchoréré, despite being slightly underage, enlisted in the Tirailleurs Sénégalais.
 He underwent training at the Bakara military camp from then until 28 May, when he was made a secretary for a French officer in Libreville.
 He was promoted to the rank of sergeant the following year.

 Unlike other Gabonese, N'Tchoréré remained in the military after the end of the war.
 Following brief service in the Rif War in Morocco, he began training at the military school in Fréjus, southern France.
-In 1924 he was awarded the rank of major, thus becoming one of the first Gabonese to receive a French military commission.
+In 1924 he was awarded the rank of major, equivalent to a senior NCO in the French army.
 He subsequently served under General Maurice Gamelin in defeating an uprising in the French Mandate for Syria and the Lebanon and occupying Damascus.